MwangiKelvin1/Troubleshooting-EC2-IP-Changes-Static-vs-Dynamic-Addresses-in-AWS/README.md

     Auto-assign Public IP: Set to enable
     Leave everything else as default and select *Next: Add Storage* Add Storage in the bottom right corner.

 **Step 4: Add Storage:**

 Leave as default and navigate to the bottom right of the window and select *Next: Add Tags.*

 **Step 5: Add Tags:**

-    Select Add Tag and under Key enter Name and under Value enter test instance Navigate to the bottom right of the window and select Next:* Configure Security Group*
+Select Add Tag and under Key enter Name and under Value enter test instance Navigate to the bottom right of the window and select Next: *Configure Security Group.*

 **Step 6: Configure Security Group:**
 ![alt text](<screenshots/Step 6 Configure Security Group.png>)